profhulk-MI/Ischemic-Stroke-Classification/README.md

     <td width="60%">

 # Ischemic-Stroke-Classification

-- Ischemic brain stroke remains a global health concern and a leading cause of mortality and long-term disability worldwide.
+-Ischemic brain stroke remains a global health concern and a leading cause of mortality and long-term disability worldwide.
 Despite significant advancements in acute stroke management, the incidence and burden of this devastating cerebrovascular event continue to increase, particularly in developing nations.
 This study proposes a novel machine learning approach for classifying